Give To Pitt-Bradford

 Students must maintain a cumulative Grade Point Average of 2.25 to retain the Merit Scholarship Award (calculated at the end of spring term only).
 If the Panther Scholarship requires a student to live on campus, on-campus housing status must also be maintained.

-Special at-entry merit award limitations apply to some students as follows: If a person receives a Panther Scholarship for Out-of-State students or a Pitt-Bradford Dean’s Award for Out-of-State Students and is receiving a University of Pittsburgh employee dependent scholarship, a UPMC employee dependent scholarship (old plan), or out-of-state tuition benefits under the Tuition Exchange Program, a U.S. Army ROTC Scholarship, or full tuition benefits as a veteran, the Panther Scholarship will be less than the amount stated in the award letter, and the student will be coded for scholarship purposes as if they were a PA state resident; likewise, the Dean’s Award will not be applied.
+Special at-entry merit award limitations apply to some students as follows: If a person receives a Panther Scholarship for Out-of-State students or a Pitt-Bradford Dean’s Award for Out-of-State Students and is receiving a University of Pittsburgh employee dependent scholarship, a UPMC employee dependent scholarship (old plan), out-of-state tuition benefits under the Tuition Exchange Program, a U.S. Army ROTC Scholarship, or full tuition benefits as a veteran, the Panther Scholarship will be less than the amount stated in the award letter, and the student will be coded for scholarship purposes as if they were a PA state resident; likewise, the Dean’s Award will not be applied.
 Please check with the Pitt-Bradford Financial Aid Office for details.
 For all students, under no circumstances will University monies be refunded if a person is awarded more than the invoiced charges.

 Special conditions apply to students enrolling in the Radiological Science program.
 The Panther Scholarship is valid only during those years the student is paying University of Pittsburgh full-time tuition.
 It is not valid in those years when a student is paying tuition to the Bradford Regional Medical Center (BRMC) or any other non-Pitt entity.